Florence Austral: Career

 In 1925, Austral became the second wife of the Australian flautist John Amadio, and they toured widely together in America, Europe and Australia.
 She often sang in the Ring operas in Philadelphia, and in concert under the conductor Fritz Reiner.
 However, she never appeared at Bayreuth, or at the Vienna State Opera.
 She was negotiating to sing in Vienna, but this did not eventuate.

 Neville Cardus, writing in the Manchester Guardian in 1928, said: "The Waters of the Rhine seem to mount high, and over all rides the triumphant voice of Florence Austral as Brunnhilde.
 Her singing can justly be called queenly.
 Even after hearing the glorious singing of Frida Leider on other records, Austral's triumphant voice remains in the mind."

 Austral became a principal singer with the esteemed Berlin State Opera in 1930.
 It was there in that same year that she showed the first signs of multiple sclerosis, which manifested themselves on stage during a performance of Die Walküre opposite bass-baritone Friedrich Schorr.
 Her opera career gradually suffered as a result of the advance of this debilitating disease, but she was still able to devote herself to concert and recital work, developing a large lieder repertoire, although she also sang operatic pieces.
-Her appearances in opera during this time included those in her home country of Australia, where she toured with tenor Walter Widdop in 1934–35, singing the Australian premiere of Les pêcheurs de perles.
+Her appearances in opera during this time included those in her home country of Australia.
+She appeared with, and overshadowed, Thea Phillips and she toured with tenor Walter Widdop in 1934–35, singing the Australian premiere of Les pêcheurs de perles.

 Austral returned to Britain in 1939, and appeared in many benefit concerts during the early part of World War II, before her illness forced her to retire in 1940.
 In 1946, she returned to Australia.
 Many of her possessions were lost in a fire.
 Royalty earnings from her recordings had also declined, and she found herself in need of an income, so she taught singing at the Newcastle Conservatorium, New South Wales (now part of the University of Newcastle) from 1954 until her retirement in 1959.